zayne-labs/eslint-config/README.md

 ## Versioning Policy

-This project follows [Semantic Versioning](https://semver.org/) for releases.
-However, since this is just a config and involves opinions and many moving parts, we don't treat rules changes as breaking changes.
+We follow [Semantic Versioning](https://semver.org/), but with a twist since this is a config package.
+Here's what we consider breaking changes and what we don't:

-### Changes Considered as Breaking Changes
+### Breaking Changes ⚠️

-- Node.js version requirement changes
+- Node.js version changes
-- Huge refactors that might break the config
+- Major refactors that could break your setup
-- Plugins made major changes that might break the config
+- Big plugin updates that change behavior
-- Changes that might affect most of the codebases
+- Changes affecting most codebases

-### Changes Considered as Non-breaking Changes
+### Non-Breaking Changes 🌟

-- Enable/disable rules and plugins (that might become stricter)
+- Enabling/disabling rules (even if they get stricter)
-- Rules options changes
+- Tweaking rule options
-- Version bumps of dependencies
+- Updating dependencies

 ## FAQ

-### I prefer XXX
+### "I prefer X instead of Y..."

-Sure, you can configure and override rules locally in your project to fit your needs.
-If that still does not work for you, you can always fork this repo and maintain your own.
+No worries!
+This config is just our take on things.
+Feel free to override rules locally to match your style.
+If that's not enough, you can always fork the repo and make it your own.

+## 🤝 Contributing

+We welcome contributions!
+Please check out our [contribution guidelines](https://github.com/zayne-labs/contribute) for details on how to get started.

+## 📄 License

+MIT © [Ryan Zayne]

+## 💖 Credits

+Inspired by the legendary open sourcerer, [antfu](https://github.com/antfu/eslint-config)